 - Include a text version of your email

-If you’re sending HTML emails, be sure to include a text version of your email as well.
-This is the easiest way to avoid Emails ending up in the spam folder.
+Including a text version of your email in HTML emails is the easiest way to avoid emails ending up in the spam folder.
+You are greatly reducing the chances of your email being filtered as SPAM.

 - Maintain a good text to image ratio